Home » Casing » Casing Connections Types | API & Premium

 Casing Thread Connections

-Oilfield tubular may be equipped with plain ends (no threads), have API-specified threaded casing thread connections, or proprietary (non-API) threaded connections.
+Oilfield tubulars may have plain ends (no threads), API-specified threaded casing thread connections, or proprietary (non-API) threaded connections.

 API Casing Connections